ibm-cloud-docs/solution-tutorials/vpc-transit1.md

 ### VPC Address Prefixes
 {: #vpc-transit-vpc-address-prefixes}

-Transit Gateways learn routes in the attached VPCs through the [VPC Address Prefixes](https://{DomainName}/docs/vpc?topic=vpc-vpc-addressing-plan-design).
+{{site.data.keyword.tg_short}} learn routes in the attached VPCs through the [VPC Address Prefixes](https://{DomainName}/docs/vpc?topic=vpc-vpc-addressing-plan-design).
 But how does a spoke learn the route to the enterprise (192.168.0.0/16)?
 And how does the enterprise learn the route to a spoke?
 By adding phantom VPC address prefixes to the transit VPC.

 The transit VPC zone in the diagram has the additional address prefixes:
 - 192.168.0.0/24 Dallas 1.